top of page

 Post-natal screening and rehabilitation

-It can be reassuring to know that you are healing as best you can.
+It can be reassuring to know that you are optimising your road to recovery.
 Ensuring that your pelvic floor and abdominal muscle rehabilitation is properly undertaken is beneficial for supporting mums back to fitness, whatever the level of movement or exercise they wish to return to.
 Occasionally things do not go to plan, and it is good to know that there is help at hand, and you are not on your own with a new baby whilst struggling to cope with distressing symptoms.

 Things routinely present are: